vbotka/ansible-apache/README.md

 apache_SSLCertificateKeyFile: "/usr/local/etc/apache{{ apache_version }}/server.key"
 ```

-Virtual hosts are configured with manadtory SSL.
-Both 80/443 virtual hosts will be created and port 80 permanently redirected to
+Virtual hosts are configured with mandatory SSL.
+Virtual hosts for
+ports 80 and 443 will be created and port 80 permanently redirected to
-443. SEE example is available in vars.
+443. Example is available in vars.

 Example of variable apache_vhost: